Deborah-McVey/pickup_sports_2_api/README.md

 validate :validate_username

-near end add private method (doesn't have to be private, but don't want to validate outside of the class)
+near end add private method (don't want to validate outside of the class)

 using REGEXP example